LLVM-AD/llvm-ad.github.io/_pages/Datasets.md

 We use two accuracy metrics for evaluation:

-1. Command-level accuracy: The command is considered correct if all 8 answers are correct.
+1. **Command-level accuracy**: A command is considered correctly understood if all eight answers are correct.
-2. Question-level accuracy: The question is considered correct if the answer is correct.
+2. **Question-level accuracy**: Evaluation at the individual question level.